wchuhao/wchuhao.github.io/README.md

 - [Git](https://git-scm.com/downloads)
 - [Ruby ( If you are on Windows the installer is recommended)](https://www.ruby-lang.org/en/downloads/)
 - [Jekyll](https://jekyllrb.com/docs/installation/)
+- A Markdown Resume.
+(See More Resource for Markdown Tutorial)
 ## Instructions
 ### Step 1: Creating a GitHub Repository